-The City of Melbourne is an equal opportunity employer and is committed to the provision of a work environment that is safe, supportive, free of discrimination, and where individuals treat each other with respect.
+The City of Melbourne is an equal opportunity employer and is committed to providing a work environment that is safe, supportive, free of discrimination, and where individuals treat each other with respect.
 Our Equal Opportunity, Discrimination and Harassment Policy was revised in 2012 to reflect the organisation's commitment to preventing discrimination and harassment in the workplace.